Rapid transit: Stations

 Stations function as hubs to allow passengers to board and disembark from trains.
 They are also payment checkpoints and allow passengers to transfer between modes of transport, for instance to buses or other trains.
 Access is provided via either island- or side platforms.
 Underground stations, especially deep-level ones, increase the overall transport time: long escalator rides to the platforms mean that the stations can become bottlenecks if not adequately built.
 Some underground and elevated stations are integrated into vast underground or skyway networks respectively, that connect to nearby commercial buildings.
 In suburbs, there may be a "park and ride" connected to the station.

 To allow easy access to the trains, the platform height allows step-free access between platform and train.
 If the station complies with accessibility standards, it allows both disabled people and those with wheeled baggage easy access to the trains, though if the track is curved there can be a gap between the train and platform.
 Some stations use platform screen doors to increase safety by preventing people falling onto the tracks, as well as reducing ventilation costs.

-The deepest station in the world is Arsenalna station in Kyiv, Ukraine (105.5 m).

 Particularly in the former Soviet Union and other Eastern European countries, but to an increasing extent elsewhere, the stations were built with splendid decorations such as marble walls, polished granite floors and mosaics—thus exposing the public to art in their everyday life, outside galleries and museums.
+Moscow Metro's wall cladding contains many fossils, from corals to ammonoids and nautiluses.
 The systems in Moscow, St. Petersburg, Tashkent and Kyiv are widely regarded as some of the most beautiful in the world.
-Several other cities such as London, Stockholm, Montreal, Lisbon, Naples and Los Angeles have also focused on art, which may range from decorative wall claddings, to large, flamboyant artistic schemes integrated with station architecture, to displays of ancient artifacts recovered during station construction.
+Several other cities such as London, Stockholm, Montreal, Lisbon, Bangalore, Naples and Los Angeles have also focused on art, which may range from decorative wall claddings, to large, flamboyant artistic schemes integrated with station architecture, to displays of ancient artifacts recovered during station construction.
 It may be possible to profit by attracting more passengers by spending relatively small amounts on grand architecture, art, cleanliness, accessibility, lighting and a feeling of safety.